Cantharis livida

-Cantharis livida is a species of soldier beetle belonging to the genus Cantharis family Cantharidae.
+Cantharis livida, the pale soldier beetle, is a species of soldier beetle belonging to the genus Cantharis and the family Cantharidae.

 Description

 Cantharis livida reaches a length of 10–15 mm.
 The body of this species is flat and long, with a weak exoskeleton.
 The colour is quite variable, depending on the subspecies.
 Elytra are usually yellow or reddish-brown, but in the subspecies rufipes they are black or dark brown.
 The head, the thorax, the abdomen are bright red or orange.
 The long antennae are reddish, with darker tips.
 The legs are reddish, with brownish tarsi.